pegi3s/pss-genome-fs/README.md

 # Re-analyzing the files requiring attention

 After running the entire pipeline, the `/files_to_re_run` directory contains the FASTA files listed in the `/fast-screen/files_requiring_attention` file.
 These files could not be analyzed by the FastScreen pipeline after each execution of the `fast-screen` step, usually because they have in frame stop codons that were introduced during the nucleotide alignment step.
+In this case, our [CheckCDS](https://www.sing-group.org/compihub/explore/5f588ccb407682001ad3a1d5#readme) Docker image can help in automatically producing valid CDS files.

 To re-analyze them, you should first fix the problems and put the updated FASTA files in the same directory.
 Then, you should execute only the `fast-screen` step by running the following command: